 6. YORKSHIRE TERRIER TRIMMING

 Here we will not give you lessons on how to become a professional Yorkie coiffeur.
 Rather than that, we are going to point the areas where you need to always keep short enough to maintain a proper hygiene.
+The best clippers that grommers recommend are below and here we have more information, pros and cons of each clipper.

 Have you seen how most of the Yorkies have their hair really short on the top of their ears?
 Yes, you must always keep it that way if you want your Yorkie to be with proper straight ears.
 Leaving hair in this particular area gives pressure to the tiny little ears.
 Because they cannot hold this pressure it will make them fall down.